versioneye/veye/README.md

   ....
   ```

-#### initialize api key
+#### initialize API key

-Please visit [your settings page](https://www.versioneye.com/settings/api) on VersionEye for the api-key and then use command `veye change_key` to save your api key.
+Please visit [your settings page](https://www.versioneye.com/settings/api) on VersionEye for the API key and then use command `veye change_key` to save your api key.

 ```
  $> veye change_key abj23j2bj33k14